The ancient Greeks referred to mushrooms as the “food of the gods”.

 These are a very popular wild mushroom with a limited season, and are often hard to find.
 They have a very distinctive look, and are often eaten as a dish on their own, sautéed in butter.
 I’ve also seen them in recipes for soups and in a creamy sauce with chicken.
 More on Morel Mushrooms...

 These are trumpet shaped wild mushrooms with a rich golden color.
-Eat them sautéed in butter, or in a soup or risotto.
+Much loved in the kitchen, and for medicinal purposes.
+More on Chanterelles here...

 This is a highly prized wild mushroom, much loved by Italian chefs and often used in soups and fresh pasta sauces.